checkpoint-restore/criu/CONTRIBUTING.md

 Wiki article: [Continuous integration](https://criu.org/Continuous_integration)

 CRIU tests are run for each series sent to the mailing list.
 If you get a message from our patchwork that patches failed to pass the tests, you have to investigate what is wrong.

-We also recommend you to [enable Travis CI for your repo](https://criu.org/Continuous_integration#Enable_Travis_CI_for_your_repo) to check patches in your git branch, before sending them to the mailing list.